JRRS1982/TutorialProjects/typescriptCompleteDevGuideUdemy/server/readme.md

 - Quite good practice on making routes.
 - Request object does not have a body, and we need to create one with body-parser middleware.
 Done in login routes.
 - RequireAuth and next function, to keep protected route protected we need to have auth,

+email = jeremy@code.com
+password = password

+Created a tonne of decorators to enhance the developer experience.